Can Adversarial Examples Be Parsed to Reveal Victim Model Information?: Introduction

-In addition to ordinary attack generation and adversarial defense methods, some very recent works \cite{nicholson2023reverse,gong2022reverse,wang2023can,goebel2021attribution,souri2021identification,thaker2022reverse,guo2023scalable, maini2021perturbation,zhou2022trace} started to understand and defend adversarial attacks in a new adversarial learning paradigm, termed reverse engineering of deception (\textbf{RED}).
-It aims to \textit{infer} the adversary’s information (\textit{e.g.}, the attack objective and adversarial perturbations) from attack instances.
+Beyond traditional attack generation and defensive strategies, recent research \cite{nicholson2023reverse,gong2022reverse,wang2023can,goebel2021attribution,souri2021identification,thaker2022reverse,guo2023scalable, maini2021perturbation,zhou2022trace} has begun to explore and analyze adversarial attacks within a novel adversarial learning framework known as reverse engineering of deception (\textbf{RED}) \cite{darpa2023reverse}.
+It aims to {infer} the adversary’s information (\textit{e.g.}, the attack objective and adversarial perturbations) from attack instances.
 Yet, nearly all the existing {\RED} approaches focused on either estimation/attribution of adversarial perturbations \cite{gong2022reverse,goebel2021attribution,souri2021identification,thaker2022reverse} or recognition of attack classes/types \cite{nicholson2023reverse,wang2023can,maini2021perturbation,zhou2022trace,guo2023scalable}.
-None of the prior works investigated the feasibility of inferring \textit{{\VM} attributes} from adversarial attacks, given the fact that {\VM} is the model foundation of attack generation.
+None of the prior works investigated the feasibility of inferring \textit{{\VM} attributes} from adversarial examples, despite the foundational role of the {\VM} in the attack generation.
 Thus, we ask \textbf{(Q)}:

-We call problem (Q) \textbf{model parsing} of adversarial attacks; see \textbf{Fig.\,\ref{fig: overview}} for an illustration.
-This is also inspired by the model parsing problem defined for generative model (\textbf{GM}) \cite{asnani2021reverse}, which attempts to infer model hyperparameters of GM from synthesized photo-realistic images.
-However, adversarial attacks are data-specific input perturbations determined by hand-crafted optimizers rather than GM.
-And the `model attributes' to be parsed from adversarial attacks are associated with the {\VM} (victim model), which has a weaker correlation with attacked data compared to synthesized images by GM.
-The latter is easier to encode data-independent GM attribute information \cite{wang2020cnn,asnani2021reverse, yu2019attributing, frank2020leveraging, guarnera2020deepfake}.

-The significance of the proposed model parsing problem can also be demonstrated through a transfer attack example (\textbf{Fig.\,\ref{fig: transfer_atk_illustration}}).
-Suppose that adversarial attacks are generated from model \textit{A} but used as transfer attacks against model \textit{B}.
-If model parsing is possible, we will then be able to infer the true victim model source of these adversarial instances and shed light on the hidden model attributes.